 Point Hacks earn a maximum of $180 per applicant for this card.
 More about this →

-American Express are adding a new feature to the Velocity Platinum card, offering 100 Velocity status credits as a target for spending $50,000 in 12 months (your account membership year) – this applies to both existing and new cardholders and is a neat way of bumping up your status credit balance if you’re on the hunt for Silver, Gold or Platinum Velocity status.
+American Express also added another ongoing benefit to the Velocity Platinum card earlier this year, offering 100 Velocity status credits as a target for spending $50,000 in 12 months (your account membership year) – this applies to both existing and new cardholders and is a neat way of bumping up your status credit balance if you’re on the hunt for Silver, Gold or Platinum Velocity status.

 This is still one of the highest Velocity points-earning cards in the market and is handy for ongoing use for Virgin Australia frequent flyers and Velocity points hunters.